 - Use the PAF and employee ID number to obtain an MU ID card.
 The ID Office is located in the lower level of the Mizzou Store in the Student Center.

 - Apply for a Social Security card.
+You must wait two weeks after arrival to apply.
 Take your passport, I-94 record and DS-2019 to the Social Security Office.
 Application details and directions to the office are available in the information about Social Security cards.

 - If desired, apply for a driver’s license.
 Take your passport, I-94 record, DS-2019 and a letter from your host department confirming your position at MU to the License Bureau.
 You will have to take both the written and driving tests.
 See the driver’s license information for details about the tests and required documentation.